hydrogram/hydrogram/CONTRIBUTING.md

 - `feature` - when you add a new feature
 - `bugfix` - when you fix a bug
 - `doc` - when you improve the documentation
-- `removal` - when you remove something from the library968sm6
+- `removal` - when you remove something from the library
 - `misc` - when you change something in the core or the project configuration

 If you are not sure which category to use, you can ask the core contributors for help.